mirimar8/Inhabitent-Project-4/themes/Inhabitant-theme/README.md

 ## Description
 The Inhabitent site is a multi-page website with a blog for a camping supply company called Inhabitent Camping Supply Co.
 The site uses Wordpress and based on the underscores theme.

-You can find a link to my project here: https://mirimar8.github.io/Inhabitant-Project4/

 ![screenshot of the website](images/screenshots/front1.png)
 ![screenshot of the website](images/screenshots/front2.png)